tylerharter/cs320/s20/p2/README.md

 * recursively split nodes in half, for six levels.
 In other words, there will be 64 = 2**6 leaf nodes, each 6 edges away from the root
 * at each split, divide the stops perfectly in half, as best you can (left child gets stops[:len(stops)//2] and right child gets others).
 If many stops were to have the same coordinates, this process might mean some stops might go left while others with identical locations go right -- this is OK for this project
 * at the root level, split into East and West halves.
 At the next level, split into North and South.
 Keep alternating the orientation of the splits in this way
 * implement rectangle search recursively.
 In the leaves, just loop over all the buses and collect those in the rectangle.
 For non-leaf nodes, construct results by recursively getting results from the children.
-When the search rectangle falls into just one childs area, do not recursively search both childern.
+When the search rectangle falls into just one child's area, do not recursively search both childern.
 Of course, a large search rectangle may overlap multiple children.

 Your `get_stops_circ` method should work by identifying the stops in a rectangle that bounds the circle, then make a second filtering pass to